Eastern Bluebird Trails

 Photo Bertrand Hamel

 The Eastern Bluebird is a cavity-nesting bird.
-Its population was at its lowest in the 1970’s due to habitat destruction and pesticides.
-Several bird clubs began developing “bluebird trails” throughout North America.
+With its population at its lowest in the 1970’s, several bird clubs began developing “bluebird trails” throughout North America.
 The idea is to install several nesting boxes in a favourable habitat.
-Since the bird’s preferred feeding tactic is to locate its prey on the ground from a perch and grab it after a short dive, it likes open areas.
+Bluebirds like open areas where they can spot their prey on the ground from a perch and grab it after a short dive.

 COBM has been maintaining bluebird trails for decades.
-Currently, there are three: Ferme Norli (Bromont), Vergers Tougas (Dunham) and the Cowansville Golf Club.
+Currently, there are three: Vignoble Bromont (Brigham), Vergers Tougas (Dunham) and the Cowansville Golf Club.

 Volunteers from COBM visit the nesting boxes from May to September and keep a record of nesting success.
 The bluebirds are recovering well.